avonholle/unc-dissertation-markdown-template/README.md

 This repository has a minimal working example of a R markdown template to create a UNC formatted dissertation.

-The files create a formatted dissertation according to [UNC graduate school standards](http://gradschool.unc.edu/academics/thesis-diss/guide/).
+These files follow a successful submission of my formatted dissertation to the UNC Graduate School in 2018 and are according to graduate school standards [UNC graduate school standards](http://gradschool.unc.edu/academics/thesis-diss/guide/).

 I want to note that all of the code I have here is really just modified scripts from other sources/people.